acanimal/nextjs-test/README.md

 # next.js test

-Simple test using [next.js](https://github.com/zeit/next.js) framework with react, redux and styled-components all them with SSR.
+Simple test using [next.js](https://github.com/zeit/next.js) framework with react, redux, react-intl and styled-components all them with SSR.